29 Apr Asshats Steal Your Jet Fuel

 Examples: Is there a book you’ve been meaning to write.
 A trip you’ve been meaning to take?
 A class you’ve wanted to enroll in?
 A job search you’d like to make?
 Friends and family you’d like to see more of or have a better relationship with?

 If you think this post is helpful please share it with the buttons below!
-And if you haven’t already you might want to Opt-In to my 2 X Month Newsletter! or book a one-on-one coaching session with me today!
+And if you haven’t already you might want to Opt-In to my Newsletter!

 “The first step toward change is awareness.
 The second step is acceptance.” — Nathaniel Branden, psychologist